carolinewang01/rotate/README.md

     - Consider making ego and br nets the same
     - Switch from logging BR/Conf losses to SP/XP losses!
 - Clean up IPPO:
-    - Update IPPO to use the general agent interface
     - Update IPPO/FCP implementation to use wandb logging that's more aligned with rest of codebase
 - Heuristic agents:
     - Enable decision-making to account for the available actions